Ella and Mia Allan

 Ella Sophia Allan and Mia Isabella Allan (born November 14, 2010), also known as the Allan twins, are American actresses.
 They began acting playing the same role in several series including Sons of Anarchy (2011) and Parenthood (2012–2015).
-They later played the recurring roles of Ellie and Anna Solano in Jane the Virgin (2016–2018) and the starring roles of Amy and Emma Forgerty in Single Parents (2018–2020) and Lola and Lana Loud in The Loud House's live-action adaptations of television films and series.
+They later played the recurring roles of Ellie (also known as Elsa) and Anna Solano in Jane the Virgin (2016–2018) and the starring roles of Amy and Emma Forgerty in Single Parents (2018–2020) and Lola and Lana Loud in The Loud House's live-action adaptations of television films and series.

 Early life

 The twins were born in Southern California on November 14, 2010.
 They have one younger brother, who is also an actor.

 Career

 The Allans began acting at 6 months old playing Baby Thomas Teller in Sons of Anarchy (2011).
-They shared the role of Nora Braverman in Parenthood (2012-2015) and a young Marilyn Monroe in the biographical miniseries, The Secret Life of Marilyn Monroe (2015).
+They shared the role of Nora Braverman in Parenthood (2012–2015) and a young Marilyn Monroe in the biographical miniseries, The Secret Life of Marilyn Monroe (2015).
 They also appeared in several TV movies.

-The Allans played Anna and Elsa "Ellie" Solano in Jane the Virgin (2016-2019).
+The Allans played Anna and Elsa "Ellie" Solano in Jane the Virgin (2016–2019).
 They also appeared in Young Sheldon (2018) as Bobbi Sparks.
-They made their debut in Single Parents (2018-2020) playing Amy and Emma Forgerty.
+They made their debut in Single Parents (2018–2020) playing Amy and Emma Forgerty.
 They also voiced Ginger and Lavender Flour in Amphibia (2021).

 The Allans played the roles of Lola and Lana Loud in the real-life adaptation of the animated series, The Loud House, in the Christmas television film A Loud House Christmas (2021).
-They reprised the roles in the series The Really Loud House (2022-2024) and in the Halloween television film A Really Haunted Loud House (2023).
+They reprised the roles in the series The Really Loud House (2022–2024) and in the Halloween television film A Really Haunted Loud House (2023).